EU values, laws under threat amid standoff at Belarus border | Law-Order

 And this idea was voiced this week at a ceremony commemorating the fall of one of Europe's most notorious and historic barriers, the Berlin Wall.

+Belarus denies it is using them as pawns, but the EU maintains Lukashenko is retaliating for sanctions it imposed on his regime after the president's disputed election to a sixth term last year led to antigovernment protests and a crackdown on internal dissent.

-The crisis came to a head after large groups of migrants gathered at a border crossing with Belarus near Kuznica, Poland.
+The crisis came to a head after large groups of asylum-seekers recently gathered at a border crossing with Belarus near the village of Kuznica, Poland.
 Warsaw bolstered security there, sending in riot police to turn back those who tried to cut through a razor-wire fence.

 Polish lawmakers introduced a state of emergency and changed the country's asylum laws.
 Only troops have access to the area, to the dismay of refugee agencies and Poland's EU partners.
 Lithuania is taking similar measures and has begun extending its border fence.